lmourabraga/lmourabraga/README.md

-### Hi there! :wave: :wink:
+### Hello world! :wave: :wink:
 I'm Luã Braga from Brazil.
-I've been working as Web Developer since 2011 and currently I'm Tech Lead at [Grupo Líder](http://www.grupolideronline.com.br/).
+Currently I do my job as Specialist Front-end at [B2W Digital](https://ri.b2w.digital/en).

-I started to developer web applications using PHP, MySQL, JS, CSS and HTML.
-But here you will find a lot of studies and open sources projects I've been doing using Node JS as Back-End and React as Front-End.
+Here you will find a lot of studies and open sources projects I've been doing using Node JS as Back-End and React as Front-End.

 See some projects below: